This is part of the Beginner’s Guide To WordPress Series. It’s an Introduction to WordPress plugins with free video tutorials. Enjoy and learn!

 If Themes add the look to your website, then Plugins add the functionality to your site.

 Whether it’s eCommerce functionality, SEO, or anything else you can imagine – someone has created a plugin for that.
-Plugins are WordPress’ killer feature because it allows for nearly infinite features in itself.
+Plugins are WordPress’ killer feature because they allow for nearly infinite features.
 Let’s take a look at them.

 Introduction to WordPress Plugins

-When it comes down to it, WordPress allows you to “plug in” snippets of code into WordPress that makes the site do whatever you’re intending – creating a membership site, eCommerce site, add a contact form, do better SEO – all that functionality comes from plugins.
+When it comes down to it, WordPress allows you to “plug in” snippets of code into WordPress that makes the site do whatever you’re intending – create a membership site or eCommerce site, add a contact form, do better SEO – all that functionality comes from plugins.

 Let’s navigate to your Plugin page.
 On the Dashboard, hover over Plugins – you can see your installed plugins or add a new one.